Terminally Ill Adults (End of Life) Bill resources

 The Bill itself

-Seeking to assist in ensuring that whatever law is passed is good law, I have asked a number of questions of the Bill here which Parliament may consider need answering at Committee stage.
-I have previously led on evidence submitted by the Complex Life and Death Decisions research group to the Health and Social Care Committee’s inquiry on capacity, which features prominently in the Bill.
+Seeking to assist in ensuring that whatever law is passed is good law, I have asked a number of questions of the Bill here (updated most recently on 29 March 2025) which Parliament may consider need answering; my written evidence to the Bill Committee can be found here, and my oral evidence here.
+I am also part of the Complex Life and Death Decisions research group which submitted written evidence to be found here.
+Professor Gareth Owen (also part of this group) gave oral evidence to the Bill Committee to be found here.

 The views of relevant professional bodies